learnk8s/learnk8s.io/src/microsAuthentication/content.md

 1. A valid session is created for your user.
 The session might describe what groups you belong to.
 1. Every request is validated and you will be asked to log in again when it's invalid.

-The same is valid for the two apps within your infrastructure.
+The same applies to two apps within your infrastructure.

 1. A backend component makes a request to Keycloack with its API key and secret to generate a session token.
-1. The backend makes a request to the second app using the token.
+1. The backend makes a request to the second app using the session token.
 1. The second app retrieves the token from the request and validates it with Keycloak.
 1. If the token is valid, it replies to the request.

-**You might not have noticed, but Kubernetes offers the same primitives for implementing authentication and authorization with Service Accounts, Roles and RoleBindings.**
+You might not have noticed, but **Kubernetes offers the same primitives for implementing authentication and authorization with Service Accounts, Roles and RoleBindings.**

 ## Kubernetes as an authentication and authorization server

 In Kubernetes, you [assign identities using Service Accounts.](https://kubernetes.io/docs/tasks/configure-pod-container/configure-service-account/)

+**Users and Pods can use those identities as a mechanism to authenticate to the API and issue requests.**

 Service Accounts are then linked to Roles that grant access to resources.

-**Users and Pods can use those identities as a mechanism to authenticate to the API and issue requests.**

-And they only receive successful replies for the resources they are authorized to consume.

 If a Role grants access to create and delete Pods, you won't be able to amend Secrets, or create ConfigMaps — for example.